NorthMund/MonitoringBot/README.md

      PUT YOUR TG API TOKEN HERE
      ```

+4. Configure the authorized users:
+   - The bot reads its list of authorized users from a file named `authorized_users` in the root directory.
+If this file does not exist, it will be created automatically with placeholder text.
+   - Open the `authorized_users` file and replace its contents with Telegram user IDs separated by semicolons (`;`).
+For example:
+     ```
+     123456789;987654321
+     ```

-4. Configure alert thresholds in the script if needed:
+5. Configure alert thresholds in the script if needed:
    ```python
    # Example threshold values:
    cpu_limit = 60  # CPU usage limit in percent